-RoHC is not adapted to the constrained nodes of the LPWAN networks: it does not take into account the energy limitations and the transmission rate, and context is synchronised during the transmission, which does not allow a better compression. [[Ed: this seems to conflict a bit with what was said about 6tisch which puzzled me.]]
+RoHC has not been adapted specifically to the constrained hosts and networks of LPWANs: it does not take into account energy limitations nor the transmission rate, and RoHC context is synchronised during transmission, which does not allow better compression.

 4.6.
 ROLL